To enhance local affordability. To foster inclusive communities.

 Overview

-Short-term rentals are furnished homes or rooms rented on a short-term basis—typically less than a year and usually only for a few nights or weeks at a time.
-Their popularity through online platforms like Airbnb and Vrbo has raised concerns among many cities, towns, and counties about their potential to exacerbate housing affordability challenges.
-One criticism is that their relative profitability encourages landlords to convert long-term rentals to short-term rentals—reducing the overall rental stock and contributing to rising rents for remaining long-term rental units.
-However, homeowners (and even renters in some cases) may benefit from the income provided by short-term rentals.
+Critics are often concerned that the relative profitability will encourage landlords to convert long-term rentals to short-term rentals, reducing the overall long-term rental stock and contributing to rising rents for remaining units.
+They also worry that short-term rentals may be correlated with or may cause increases in rents.
+However, homeowners—and even renters in some cases—may benefit from the income provided by short-term rentals.
 As a result, efforts to regulate short-term rentals can be controversial.
-Regulating these rentals in popular vacation hubs may be a particular challenge due to the need to balance income from tourism with other resident interests.
+In addition, regulating these rentals in popular vacation hubs may be challenging due to the need to balance income from tourism with other resident interests.

 About short-term rentals